-The first DH37 ‘Sylvia’ (G-EBDO) was designed and built for Mr AS Butler (later Chairman of De Havilland Aircraft Ltd) and was named after his sister.
+The first De Havilland DH37 ‘Sylvia’ (G-EBDO) was designed and built for Mr AS Butler (later Chairman of De Havilland Aircraft Company) and was named after his sister.
 It was first flown in June 1922 and was used for air racing / long distance touring and came fifth in that year’s King’s Cup air race at Croydon Aerodrome.

 In 1924, it came third in the King’s Cup, flying the 950-mile course at an average speed of 112.65 mph.